nickj609/GameModeManager/README.md

 | List                | A customizable list of game modes for your server with friendly names.                                                                    |

 ### Vote Settings
-> After the first load, enable voting within the configuration file.
-It is disabled by default.

 | Setting             | Description                                                                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |
 | Enabled             | Enables voting.
 Votes are registered when all plugins have been loaded.                                                                   |